Angel - Top Taxi in Moscow from £ 7, € 8, $ 9, 24 / 7

 …I had to explain that the only possible connection between Communists and so few smiles now could be the historical heritage from decades of Soviet regime, when foreigners were deemed as strangers to say the least.
 In late 1980s my efforts to provide tourists with tours on the Red Square were interrupted twice by police as unauthorized communication with foreigners was frowned upon.
 After the second time I was summoned to the juvenile commission and asked if I really wanted to be caught up for the third time and be sent to a juvenile correctional facility.
 I reckoned I wouldn’t fancy having that kind of academic experience…

 In general, Russians are very serious about smiling (what an oxymoron!).
 In Russia, a smile is a deliberate, intentional face expression, hardly ever automatic as it is in the West.
-While the phrase ‘Kak dela?’ (“How are you doing?”) is becoming more automatic (Russians over the Soviet decades were less serious about speech) while still demonstrating a great deal of interest, flashing a smile is more of an attribute of certain jobs (models, waiters, sales assistants) and certain age.
+While the phrase ‘Kak dela?’ (“How are you doing?”) has become more automatic (Russians over the decades of propoganda have become less serious about speech) while still demonstrating a great deal of interest, flashing a smile is more of an attribute of certain jobs (models, waiters, sales assistants) and certain age.

 Strangers smiling at you are still considered as someone unusual while in Soviet years it triggered even suspicion.
 Unsmiling faces are characteristic of Russians.
-While in Europe and USA smiling is polite, especially in the service industry (East included), in Russia smiling shows you like the person or at least know them.
+While in Europe and USA smiling is polite, especially in the service industry, in Russia smiling shows you like the person or at least know them.